Virginia loses 62-58 to Preston, Ohio, ending title defense

 BIG PICTURE

-Ohio: The Bobcats weren’t at their best but they were good enough to pick up their third consecutive first-round win.
-They beat Michigan in 2012 and Georgetown in 2010, and now they are just one win away from making their second Sweet 16 run in a decade.
+Ohio: The Bobcats weren’t at their best but they outplayed Virginia for most of the second half and made just enough plays down the stretch.
+They’re just one win away from making their second Sweet 16 in a decade.

-Virginia: It was a rough week for the Cavs, who weren’t even sure whether they would play until passing both rounds of testing in Indiana.
-It’s unclear whether the lack of practice affected their conditioning or sharpness, but they struggled as the game went on.
+Virginia: It was a rough week for the Cavs, who weren’t even sure whether they would play until Friday.
+Perhaps the quarantine affected their conditioning or sharpness, but they didn’t finish either half well.

 More AP college basketball coverage: https://apnews.com/hub/college-basketball and updated bracket: https://apnews.com/hub/ncaa-mens-bracket